phalcon/documentation/docs/application.md

 }
 ```

-A slightly modified bootstrap file is required for a multimodule MVC architecture
+A slightly modified bootstrap file is required for a a multi module MVC architecture

 ```php
 <?php